joaovpassos/Champions-League-Draw-Prediction/README.md

 </p>

+<br></br>
+This is an example of how programming can help teams to have a better preparation and be able to study the teams that have more chances to face in the next stage of the tournment.

 You can make your prediction with whatever teams you want.
-To do it, just change the teams name, group and origin country <a href="https://github.com/joaovpassos/Champions-League-Draw-Prediction/blob/main/champions_simulation.py" target="_blank">HERE</a>.
+To make it, you just have to change the teams name, group and origin country <a href="https://github.com/joaovpassos/Champions-League-Draw-Prediction/blob/main/champions_simulation.py" target="_blank">HERE</a>.

-Also, you can set the number of prediction to make by changing the variable value in line sixteen.
+Also, you can set the number of prediction to make by changing the variable ```value``` in line sixteen.